VenkataSrimanNarayana/CN-assignment-2/README.md

 ![Alt text](images/q2_b_all_cc_0.png)

+It can be observed that BBR congestion control gives less throughput, vegas shows a steady throughput after some time.
+Cubic, and Reno congestion control shows a decreasing throughput after some time, and cubic also increases after the decrease.
+Reno and BBR have slow start, whereas Vegas and Cubic have fast start.

 **(c)** The following commands were used to get the throughput plots for different hosts using the mentioned congestion control algorithm.

-> **_Note:_** These graphs when run at different times might produce different plots depending on which host first starts sending packets.
+> **_Note:_** File when run at different times might produce different plots depending on which host first starts sending packets.

 ```console
 sudo python q2.py --config c -cc BBR